Dealing with fines

 If you’ve received a fine, make sure you pay on time, or decide on one of the alternative options if you don’t agree.
 This will help you avoid further penalties which could affect your licence status.

 Send the full payment within 28 days after the date of issue of the Infringement Notice.

 What if you can’t pay by the due date?

 You can make part payments, but only if your fine is more than $200.

 To start the process, indicate on your notice that you want to pay in instalments.
 Send your notice and the first instalment of $60 (minimum fee) to us within 28 days after the date of issue.

 The State Penalties Enforcement Registry (SPER), the authority responsible for enforcing unpaid Infringement Notices and court ordered monetary fines, will then contact you to set up your payment plan.

 If you don't pay

 We will notify SPER.
-They will enforce the fine and charge you an additional fee of $67.45 per fine.
+They will enforce the fine and charge you an additional fee.
+For more information please refer to SPER’s website.

 If you believe a decision to fine you is wrong, you should contact the investigating officer at QBCC, in writing, with your reasons or evidence.